-The Independent Directors have submitted their declaration to the Board that theyfulfill all the requirements as stipulated in Section 149(6) of the Companies Act 2013 soas to qualify themselves to be appointed as Independent Directors under the provisions ofthe Companies Act 2013 and the rules made thereunder.
+The Independent Directors have submitted their declaration to the Board that theyfulfill all the requirements as stipulated in Section 149(6) of the Companies Act 2013and Regulation 25 of the Listing Regulations.

 APPOINTMENT OF DIRECTORS AND KEY MANAGERIAL PERSONNEL

 The Securities and Exchange Board of India (SEBI) on September 2 2015 issued SEBI(Listing Obligations and Disclosures Requirements) Regulations 2015.
 As per the saidregulations the listed companies are required to formulate certain policies.
-As a goodcorporate the company has already formulated several corporate governance policies and thesame are available on the Company's website i.e. www.owmnahar.com.
+As goodcorporate the company has already formulated several corporate governance policies and thesame are available on the Company's website i.e. www.owmnahar.com.
 The said policies are reviewed periodically by the board to make them in compliance withthe new Regulations/ requirements.

 The Company has adopted certain policies the details of which are given hereunder: